Confused about what to pack for China? Don’t worry – I’ve got you covered for every season and scenario.

 I’ve written an entire article on what not to wear in China if you’re interested in finding out more.

-7. Watch your weight
+6. Watch your weight

-For an economy flight to China, the checked baggage allowance is usually 23 kg (50 lb) up to 32 kg (70 lb), depending on the airline and kind of ticket you have.
+For an economy flight to China, the checked baggage allowance is usually from 23 kg (50 lb) up to 32 kg (70 lb), depending on the airline and kind of ticket you have.

 But some airlines allow two pieces at 23 kg (50 lb) each, so refer to your airline for the exact allowance.